mutant-remix/mutant-remix/README.md

 > If you did not clone recursively, you can run `git submodule update --init --recursive` to fetch the submodules.

 This repository has no warranty and has only been tested with Arch Linux.
-If you are using a different distribution (or Windows), you may use a [Docker](#docker) container or [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
+If you are using a different distribution (or Windows), you may use a [Docker](#docker) container and/or [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
 If you are confused, [join our communities](#communities) and ask for help.

 ### Docker
 If you are not running Arch Linux, you can use a [Docker](https://www.docker.com/) container to build Mutant Remix.
 This is the recommended way to build Mutant Remix on Windows (or other Linux distributions).